Get your free chart today!

 A major chord (also known as a major triad) is a chord consisting of three notes:

-- the root note, which gives the chord its name (e.g. in the C major chord, the root is the note C)
+• the root note , which gives the chord its name (e.g. in the C major chord, the root is the note C),

-- a major third, which is 4 semitones above the root note (e.g. in the C major chord, the major third is E)
+• a major third , which is 4 semitones above the root note (e.g. in the C major chord, the major third is E),

-- a perfect fifth, which is 7 semitones above the root note, i.e. 3 semitones above the major third (e.g. in the C chord, the perfect fifth is G)
+• a perfect fifth , which is 7 semitones above the root note, i.e. 3 semitones above the major third (e.g. in the C chord, the perfect fifth is G).
+Thirds are also known as "skips" because you skip one finger and one note on the piano when you play a third.

 You will find all major (and minor) chords on our piano chord chart which you can download for free.